SEC questions Twitter on how it counts fake accounts

 Peiter Zatko, who served as Twitter’s security chief until he was fired early this year, filed the whistleblower complaints last month with the SEC, the Federal Trade Commission and the Department of Justice.
 The legal nonprofit Whistleblower Aid, which is working with Zatko, said he exhausted all attempts to get his concerns resolved inside the company before his firing in January.

 Among Zatko’s most serious accusations is that Twitter violated the terms of a 2011 FTC settlement by falsely claiming that it had put stronger measures in place to protect the security and privacy of its users.
-Zatko also accuses the company of deceptions involving its handling of “spam” or fake accounts, an allegation that is at the core of Musk’s attempt to back out of the Twitter takeover.
+Zatko also accuses the company of deceptions involving its handling of “spam” or fake accounts.

 Twitter said Tuesday that Zatko was fired for “ineffective leadership and poor performance” and said the “allegations and opportunistic timing appear designed to capture attention and inflict harm on Twitter, its customers and its shareholders.”
 The company called his complaint “a false narrative” that is “riddled with inconsistencies and inaccuracies and lacks important context.”

 Musk called off the sale in July, alleging that Twitter had failed to provide detailed methodology for calculating fake accounts.
-But Twitter sued in Delaware Chancery Court, asking a judge to order Musk to go through with the purchase.
+Twitter sued in Delaware Chancery Court, asking a judge to order Musk to go through with the purchase, and Musk counter-sued.

-In its response, Twitter said that the review of fake accounts is done manually by humans who check thousands of them.
+In its response to the SEC, Twitter said the review of fake accounts is done manually by humans who check thousands of them.
 The accounts are chosen randomly, and the employees use a complex set of rules “that define spam and platform manipulation.”
 An account is deemed to be false if it violates one or more of the rules, the letter said.
-The fake accounts go through a multi-step review and are investigated by multiple trained employees, it said.
+The fake accounts are investigated by multiple trained employees, it said.

 The SEC also questioned Twitter’s disclosure that it overestimated the number of monetizable accounts from the first quarter of 2019 through the end of last year.
 The agency wrote that the error persisted for three years and asked why the company didn’t consider that a weakness in its financial reporting and controls.

-Twitter’s share price were up just over 1% in Wednesday afternoon trading.
+Twitter’s share price was up just over 2% in trading late Wednesday.